AxisCommunications/acap-native-sdk-examples/web-server/README.md

-# How to use Web Server in an ACAP application
+# How to run a web server in an ACAP application

 This example explains how to build and use [Monkey Web Server](https://github.com/monkey/monkey) in ACAP Native SDK with Reverse Proxy configuration in Apache Server.
+This example addresses a similar problem as the [web-server-using-fastcgi](../web-server-using-fastcgi) example but in a more modular way as the application can have its own web server without need of being strongly integrated with the device.

 ## Reverse Proxy configuration in Apache Server